Medical expert of the article

 - persistent arterial hypertension;

-- proteinuria more than 1 g / l;
+- proteinuria more than 1 g/l;

-- adherence of chronic pyelonephritis;
+- addition of chronic pyelonephritis;